tabreturn/tabreturn.github.io/_posts/2018-07-01-processing.py_in_ten_lessons--03-randomly-generated-lesson-title.md

 ### Boolean Datatype

-At this point you are familiar with three datatypes: string, integer, and float.
+At this point, you are familiar with three datatypes: string, integer, and float.
 Before moving onto conditional statements, you require an introduction to a fourth type: *boolean*.

 A boolean can represent one of two possible states: `True` or `False`.
 Note that when writing these values, the first letter is always uppercase and no quotation marks are used (as this would make the value a string).
 Add the following code: